-A limited number of scholarships are available for students who transfer to Butler for the fall semester and enroll in a minimum of 12 credit hours of study per semester.
-Only students applying to the colleges of Business, Communication, Education, and Liberal Arts and Sciences are eligible for consideration.
+Scholarships are available for students who transfer to Butler for fall and spring semester and enroll in a minimum of 12 credit hours of study per semester.
 Contact the Office of Admission for application deadline information.

-College of Pharmacy and Health Sciences Transfer Applicants- Special Requirements
+College of Pharmacy and Health Sciences Transfer Applicants-Special Requirements